By Canada specialist Kayleigh

 Fairmont Royal York, Toronto

 The Fairmont Royal York is conveniently located opposite Union Station in downtown Toronto.
-There’s an indoor pool, a spa and a tiny station-themed bar (complete with toy train).
+There’s an indoor pool and spa.
 Rooms have large double or twin beds; restaurants include Japanese teppanyaki and a gastropub.

 Canada’s most popular attraction can be visited on a day trip from Toronto (around an hour and a half away by car).
 You can stop at a vineyard en route to sample the sweet ice wines the region is known for.
 Or, stay overnight in the nearby 19th-century town of Niagara-on-the-Lake.
 A shuttle runs between here and the falls.
 They can be seen from various perspectives, including by boat, helicopter, or zip-line.